Exempt Employees vs. Nonexempt Employees

 Exempt Job Duties: Professional

 Exempt professional employees include lawyers, physicians, teachers, architects, registered nurses and other employees performing work requiring advanced education or training.
-These typically are intellectual jobs requiring specialized education and involving the use of discretion and judgment.
+These jobs typically require specialized education.
 This exemption does not include skilled trades, mechanical arts or other work that does not require a college or postgraduate degree.

-This exemption also includes creative professionals such as writers, journalists, actors and musicians.
-Typically, such jobs require imagination, talent and some unique contribution to the employer.
+This exemption also includes creative professionals such as writers, journalists, actors, and musicians.

 Exempt Job Duties: Administrative

-This exemption is for employees whose main duties involve the support of the business, such as human resource staff, public relations or payroll and accounting.
-As a rule of thumb, administrative employees do not directly produce what the company sells; however, they are at a much higher level than those performing simple clerical work.
+This exemption is for employees whose main duties involve supporting a business.
+Examples of such employees include human resource staff, public relations staff, or payroll and accounting staff.
+Administrative employees do not directly produce what the company sells; however, they tend to occupy higher levels of seniority than workers within basic clerical roles.

 The FLSA defines exempt administrative job duties as follows:

-(c) a primary component of which involves the exercise of independent judgment and discretion about
+- The primary component of this work must be the exercise of independent judgment and discretion about matters of significance.

 Have Specific Questions About Exempt vs. Nonexempt Employees?
 Contact a Lawyer

-If you work for a company as an exempt employee -- meaning you're not bound by overtime restrictions, among other things -- you may have been miscategorized.
-Your first step should be to resolve the issue directly with your employer, since it could be an honest mistake.
-But if you believe your rights have been violated, you should consider speaking with a skilled employment law attorney in your area.
+If you work for a company as an exempt employee -- meaning you're not bound by overtime restrictions and other limitations -- it's possible you may have been miscategorized.
+Your first step should be to resolve the issue directly with your employer, as it could be an honest mistake.
+However, if you believe your rights have been violated, you should consider speaking with a skilled employment law attorney in your area.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help